foopis23/tonelist/README.md

 # Tonelist2
-Tonelist2 is a discord music bot that plays music from youtube and soundcloud.
+Tonelist2 is a Discord Bot that plays music from Youtube and Soundcloud.
+It has Slash Command support and an API for developers.
 Its written in typescript with discord.js and lavalink.

 ## Features
 - Play music from youtube and soundcloud